Reesem89/MonteCarlo/docs/getting_started.rst

 -----------
 Configuration Energy
 ````````````````````
-Example for how to compute the energy for a single spin  configuration
+Example for how to compute the energy for a single spin configuration for a 1D (nearest neighbor graph)
 ::

     import numpy as np